simrenbasra/simys-blog/_posts/2024-09-19-timeseries_part2.md

   <img src="{{ site.baseurl }}/assets/timeseries/overall_graph.png" alt="msft stock overall" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

 In March 2020, there is a significant drop in stock prices due to the COVID-19 pandemic which led to economic uncertainty and market decline.
 At the start of 2023, Microsoft’s partnership with OpenAI caused a notable increase in their stock price.
 Events like this are not predictable.
-Since timeseries forecasting relies heavily on historical data, accurately predicting such market movements is very difficult.
+Since timeseries forecasting relies heavily on historical data, accurately predicting such events is very difficult.
 As a result, despite using advanced forecasting methods, I was still unable to get accurate predictions.

 To better improve on the work I have done, here are some potential next steps I could take:

+**Feature Engineering**

-Feature Engineering: I have performed feature engineering to a degree when thinking of some exogenous variables to include for SARIMAX forecasting.
+I have performed feature engineering to a degree when thinking of some exogenous variables to include for SARIMAX forecasting.
 To take this further it may be better to predict a feature which is not Close price.
 For example, predicting whether a stockholder would see a return on their investment could simplify the forecasting process and make it more manageable.

+**Advanced Models**

-Advanced Models: To explore even more complex methods, such as XGBoost or LSTMs (Long Short-Term Memory networks).
+To explore even more complex methods, such as XGBoost or LSTMs (Long Short-Term Memory networks).
 While these models may offer improved forecasts, the enhancement might be marginal compared to the increase in model complexity.

 Overall, while the current models provide valuable insights, revisiting this project in the future with the above considerations could lead to more accurate results.